rapreala/pca-formative-assignment/README.md

 ## 🤝 Acknowledgments

 - Kaggle for providing the dataset
-- Course instructors for the assignment template
+- Course instructors, Marvin Ogore, for the assignment template
 - The open-source Python community for the amazing libraries